I hear it all the time: How do I get my nonprofit Board to help with fundraising?

 Sometimes it sounds more like this:

-“What does it take to get my Board to sell tickets or just show up at our event?”
+“What does it take to get my Board to sell tickets or just show up at our holiday event?”

 I get it.
 It’s frustrating.